-The Phase 3 PolarisDMD trial is a randomized, double-blind, placebo-controlled trial, and we anticipate enrolling approximately 125 patients between the ages of four and seven (up to eighth birthday), regardless of mutation type, who have not been on steroids for at least six months.
+We initiated a global Phase 3 trial of edasalonexent for the treatment of DMD in September 2018, which we refer to as the PolarisDMD trial.
+The PolarisDMD trial is a randomized, double-blind, placebo-controlled trial, and is designed to evaluate the efficacy and safety of edasalonexent for registration purposes.
 The primary efficacy endpoint is change in North Star Ambulatory Assessment, or NSAA, score after 12 months of treatment with edasalonexent compared to placebo.
 Key secondary endpoints are the age-appropriate timed function tests: time to stand, 4-stair climb and 10-meter walk/run.
 Assessments of growth, cardiac and bone health are also included in the trial.
+We announced in September 2019 that the Phase 3 PolarisDMD trial completed enrollment and exceeded our target enrollment of 125 boys.
+We enrolled 131 boys between the ages of four and seven, up to their eighth birthday, regardless of mutation type, who had not been on steroids for at least six months.
+We expect to report top-line results from the Phase 3 PolarisDMD trial in the fourth quarter of 2020.
+Our goal is to submit a New Drug Application, or NDA, for edasalonexent for the treatment of DMD in 2021.

-Our MoveDMD Phase 1/2 trial enrolled ambulatory boys four to seven years old with a genetically confirmed diagnosis of DMD who were steroid naive or had not used steroids for at least six months prior to the trial.
-Boys enrolled in the trial were not limited to any specific dystrophin mutations and the 31 boys in the trial had 26 different dystrophin mutations.
+Our previous trial, the MoveDMD Phase 1/2 trial, enrolled ambulatory boys four to seven years old, up to their eighth birthday, with DMD who had not used steroids for at least six months prior to the trial.
 The MoveDMD trial was conducted in three sequential parts, Phase 1, Phase 2, and an open-label extension.
 In Phase 1 of the MoveDMD trial, we assessed the safety, tolerability and pharmacokinetics of edasalonexent in 17 patients, following seven days of dosing, and we reported in January 2016 that all three doses of edasalonexent tested were generally well tolerated with no safety signals observed and there were no serious adverse events and no drug discontinuations.
-In the Phase 2 portion of the trial, we assessed the effects of edasalonexent using magnetic resonance imaging, or MRI, T2 as an early biomarker at 12 weeks, and announced in January 2017 that the primary efficacy endpoint of average change from baseline to week 12 in the MRI T2 composite measure of lower leg muscles for the pooled edasalonexent treatment groups compared to placebo was not met, although we observed directionally positive results in the 100/mg/kg/day edasalonexent treatment group that were not statistically significant.
-Subsequently, in the open-label extension of the MoveDMD trial, we observed improvement in the rate of change in lower leg composite MRI T2 through 72 weeks on 100 mg/kg of edasalonexent treatment compared to the off-treatment control period.
+In the Phase 2 portion of the trial, we assessed the effects of edasalonexent using magnetic resonance imaging, or MRI T2 as an early biomarker at 12 weeks, and announced in January 2017 that the primary efficacy endpoint of average change from baseline to week 12 in the MRI T2 composite measure of lower leg muscles for the pooled edasalonexent treatment groups compared to placebo was not met, although we observed directionally positive results in the 100 mg/kg/day edasalonexent treatment group that were not statistically significant.
+In the open-label extension of the MoveDMD trial, we observed statistically significant improvement in the rate of change in lower leg composite MRI T2 through 12, 24, 36 and 48 weeks with improvement through 72 weeks on 100 mg/kg of edasalonexent treatment compared to the off-treatment control period.
+We also observed preserved muscle function and consistent improvements in all four assessments of muscle function: NSAA score, time to stand, 4-stair climb and 10-meter walk/run, through 72 weeks of edasalonexent treatment compared to the rates of change in the control period for boys prior to receiving edasalonexent treatment.
+Additionally, supportive changes in non-effort-based measures of muscle health were seen, supporting the consistency and durability of edasalonexent treatment effects.
+Edasalonexent continued